1Password/scim-examples/azure-container-apps/README.md

 ### Viewing logs in Azure Container Apps

-Logs for a container app can be viewed from the **Log Stream**, there is a separate log stream for both containers of the revision that is active.
-Often reviewing the logs of the **op-scim-bridge** container can help understand any startup issues.
+You can [view logs for a container app](https://learn.microsoft.com/en-us/azure/container-apps/log-streaming?tabs=bash#view-log-streams-via-the-azure-portal) in the **Log Stream** area of your environment or container app in the Azure portal,.
+If you're having a start up issue with the SCIM bridge, reviewing the **op-scim-bridge** container logs can help you identify the problem.

 ### How to replace your `scimsession` secret in the deployment